 Water quality data was collected from each location five times during the study period, measuring for E. coli, enterococci, and Bacteroides bacteria.
 Statistical analyses were conducted to determine any correlations between the water quality data and catchment characteristics.
 Multiple potential characteristics were evaluated, including the modeled FIB transport risk, catchment size and parcel density.
 Of these characteristics, parcel density showed a positive correlation with water quality data.
 That is, when parcel densities were higher, so were downstream concentrations of FIB.

 Figure 6.10 shows the distribution of these concentrations by parcel densities.
+Note that the STV for E. coli is 320 cfu/100 mL and for enterococci is 110 cfu/100 mL.
 High parcel densities range from 0.8 to 4 parcels per acre (0.2 to 1.3 acres/parcel).
 Low parcel densities ranged <0.1 parcels per acre (9 to 100 acres/parcel).